-This project will realign/abandon 1,280 feet of lower Tweedle Creek from its present location into its historic relic toe slope channel to restore 4,800 feet of low gradient stream channel and associated floodplain habitat.
-This action will increase Mid-Nehalem River off-channel salmonid/lamprey stream rearing nearly fourfold and will feed/enhance the existing Carmichael wetland complex, increasing its overall size by another 15+ acres.
-Grantee will begin by excavating the relic stream channel across a 1,250-foot section of floodplain to reconnect to the existing historic channel and wetland matrix and then plugging the existing Tweedle Creek channel to restore the "new" relic channel with the stream flow.
-The Grantee will establish grade controls throughout the length of the newly restored relic stream channel using LWD structures and a minimum of two beaver dam analogues.
-Grantee will also replant a variety of native plant species along 15 acres of riparian/wetland habitat directly associated with the stream channel.
+This project will abandon 1,280 feet of artificially straightened lower Tweedle Creek and re-establish a historic relic toe slope channel footprint of 4,800 feet.
+This action will increase Mid-Nehalem River off-channel - lamprey/salmonid stream rearing/spawning habitat nearly fourfold and will significantly enlarge and enhance an existing associated/connected wetland complex.
+Grantee will begin by excavating/restoring the relic toe slope stream channel across a 1,250-foot section of floodplain to reconnect into the remainder of the existing historic channel/wetland matrix and then plugging the existing Tweedle Creek channel to capture the live stream flow.

-This project will 1) restore Tweedle Creek into a historic channel and oxbow/wetland area of the Middle Nehalem River and increase the overall stream length by approximately 4,800 feet, 2) improve hyporheic connectivity on the associated floodplain and into the wetland complex, 3) create habitat conditions conducive to long-term beaver colonization and provide additional backwater habitat during high winter main stem flows, 4) improve riparian conditions, and 5) address the habitat needs of salmonids and lamprey spawning and rearing in this area of the Nehalem River Basin Watershed.
+Additionally this project will reconnect two small tributaries to Tweedle Creek, improve floodplain hyporheic connectivity including the wetland complex, create habitat conditions conducive to long-term beaver colonization, provide additional backwater habitat during high winter main stem flows, improve riparian conditions, improve fish passage into the pond, and address the habitat needs of native lamprey & salmonids that spawn and rear in this area of the Nehalem River Basin Watershed.